 - Trivia facts and a little bit of fun if your genre lends itself to that

-- Contact information for your agent, publisher, and marketing and publicity people (your publisher will likely assign these folks to you, but you might even hire some of your own)
+- Contact information for your agent, publisher, and marketing and publicity people (your publisher will likely assign these folks to you, but you might hire some of your own)

 - Your author or book tagline

-Blogs are great ways to interact and connect with readers, and you can set one up in a matter of minutes and be on your way (Blogger and WordPress are the most common sites).
-They can require a lot of upkeep to maintain, though, so consider how much time you can spend on one before you start.
+Blogs are great ways to interact and connect with readers, though, and you can set one up in a matter of minutes and be on your way (Blogger and WordPress are the most common sites).
+They can require a lot of upkeep to maintain, so consider how much time you can spend on one before you start.

+Blogs were once a must-have, but no longer.
+If you think it will cut into your limited writing time or sap your energy, it might not be the best option for you.
 If you enjoy blogging, go for it, but if the thought of blogging makes your flesh crawl, just don’t do it.
 Put your efforts into something you enjoy.

 If you do blog: